Gozala/prose/Readme.md

       main()

+Also we will be exporting main function such that it could be called from the other programs:

+    module.exports = main

 That's all this program does so far.
 As you have noticed it does not yet recognizes non JS languages, but support for that is coming soon!